UK REACH Article 54: recommendations to registrants

 Keep contact details up to date

-Ensure the contact details for your company in the Comply with UK REACH service are kept up to date – in particular email addresses, since email is the primary method of communication between the Agency and registrants.
+Registrants should ensure the contact details for their company in the Comply with UK REACH service are kept up to date – in particular email addresses, since email is the primary method of communication between HSE and registrants.

 IUCLID validation assistant

-Use the IUCLID validation assistant to check that you have entered the required information for the relevant tonnage band in the correct sections of IUCLID.
+Registrants should use the IUCLID validation assistant to check that they have entered the required information for the relevant tonnage band in the correct sections of IUCLID.

 Adaptations to standard testing

-If you want to adapt standard testing or replace the experimental value with a prediction, you need to provide the legal basis for the adaptation and the information used to fulfil the information requirement, e.g., a justification document and relevant studies or documentation to support the prediction.
+When adapting standard testing or replacing experimental values with predictions, registrants need to provide the legal basis for the adaptation and the information used to fulfil the information requirement, for example a justification document and relevant studies or documentation to support the prediction.

 Minimising new tests on vertebrate animals

-New guidance is available advising how registrants can minimise testing on vertebrates when meeting the information requirements of UK REACH.
+There is guidance on how registrants can minimise testing on vertebrates when meeting the information requirements of UK REACH.

 The Q(SAR) Assessment Framework is now available